 Here's what my office looks like now:

 Right next to my office door is Johnny's old desk.
-I used to have just the top hutch sitting on the floor as a bookcase, but when I got my new desk, I moved it back on top of Johnny's desk.
+I used to have just the top hutch sitting on the floor as a bookcase, but when I got my new desk, I moved the hutch back on top of Johnny's desk.
 Everything on the hutch is personal stuff...our cookbooks, my art and writing books, decorations from our wedding, etc. I have my paper cutter on the desk.
 I didn't have it when I took this photo, but I also have one of these LED light strips attached to the bottom of the first shelf on the hutch so I have more light when I'm using the paper cutter.
 Then I have some random stuff in the drawers on the left...tissue paper, corrugated cardboard sheets that I use to make sure rigid packages are more than .25" thick, etc. I've also been keeping the sticker sheets I've made in the right drawer for lack of a better place to put them right now.
 And under that drawer, I have two white plastic drawers...one to store legal-size paper and another that just holds mail and documents that I need to file or scan and shred.
-Next to the drawers are some plastic boxes that have cords and stuff in them...but eventually I'll move those somewhere else.
+Next to the drawers are some plastic boxes that have cords and stuff in them.
+Those are really just there for lack of a better place to put them right now.
 And next to the desk is the top to my old art desk...which I haven't figured out what to do with yet, either.
+At some point I hope to clean out and reorganize the office closet...so they mind end up there.

 Next to that desk is an armoire entertainment center that we got from Johnny's sister-in-law.
 On top are a whole lot of shipping boxes in different sizes (which I don't go through very fast).
 In the main cabinet, I have my cold roll laminator.
 I have it attached with command strips so it doesn't move around while I'm using it.
 You can see the LED light strip in this photo...it's definitely too dark in there without it.
 On the little shelf at the top of the cabinet holds the Oraguard 215 Matte and Glossy laminate that I use for my stickers and magnets.
-Then I use the cabinet below for storage...mostly shipping supplies like rigid mailers, Priority Mail envelopes, shipping boxes, etc.
+I have felt squeegees (which I run over the page after laminating) in a holder kind of like this one, attached with command strips.
+I also have a command strip hook to hang scissors.
+And you can't see it in this photo, but I use this Slice tool to cut a strip of laminate backing to stick the laminate to the page before running it through the cold roll laminator.
+Then I use the cabinet below for storage...mostly shipping supplies like rigid cardboard mailers, less rigid mailers, larger envelopes, Priority Mail envelopes, shipping boxes, some acrylic display trays that I rarely use, etc.

-Next to the armoire I have I have this hanging file organizer with some miscellaneous laminating sheets...mostly different styles of holographic laminate that I pretty much never use anymore.
+On the wall next to the armoire I have this hanging file organizer with some miscellaneous laminating sheets...mostly different styles of holographic laminate that I pretty much never use anymore.
 And in front of the armoire, I have a bunch of white plastic storage drawers.
 The ones I bought back in 2011 have been discontinued, but they're similar to these.
 I have a lot of miscellaneous stuff stored in them...tape, post-it notes, all the Happy Planner stickers I'd collected over the years, and stuff like that.
-I also store my 11x17 papers and magnets in the top large drawer.
+I also store my 11x17 matte and glossy sticker paper and 12x16 magnets in the first large drawer.
 There are two drawers that I'm actually able to turn and face toward my desk which is really convenient.
-In the middle-size drawer, I have rigid mailers, small Priority Mail envelopes, and my little label maker.
-A small drawer on the top holds some measuring tapes, my digital caliper, and some other miscellaneous things.
+In the middle-size drawer, I have a few rigid mailers, small Priority Mail envelopes, and my little label maker.
+A small drawer on the top holds some measuring tapes and rulers, my digital caliper, and some other miscellaneous things.
 Oh and on top of those drawers, I have this dehumidifier that we previously had in the basement (it wasn't big enough for downstairs).
 Sticker paper has a habit of curling when it's humid and our house tends to have high humidity after we got our new HVAC system.

 My printer stand is next to the plastic drawers and faces toward my desk.
 I needed one that is sturdy enough to hold my heavy Epson ET-16650 printer but is compact enough not to take up much space...and this one works perfectly.
 It has two shelves that I use to hold extra reams of paper and extra envelopes when I need to replenish the ones on my desk (I prefer to have them on the printer stand instead of the armoire cabinet because I go through them pretty quick and it's easier to see when I need to reorder when I can see them easily).
-I have a small paper shredder kind of like this one on the roll-out shelf and this small trashcan for the tiny strips I cut off of the laminate to attach it to the sticker sheet before running it through my laminator.
+I have a small paper shredder kind of like this one on the roll-out shelf and this small trashcan for the tiny strips I cut off of the laminate.
 There's a little cubby on the end of the printer stand that I don't really know what to do with...so I have extra bottles of printer ink in it for now.
-On top of my printer, I have my sticker storage binder.
+On top of my printer, I have my 12" sticker storage binder.
 For my die-cut stickers, I use these 9x9 pages.
 I have 2", 3", and 4" size options for reach design, so the 3 columns of 4"x4" pockets works great.
 I have another one with sheets that have (6) 4x6 pockets that I'd planned to keep my sticker sheets in, but the pockets are just a bit too tight to be useful.

 And now to my new desk which is making a HUGE difference in my office.
-I bought this one because it checked off all the boxes.
-I wanted one that was just the right size to fit my large Siser Romeo 24" cutter and my new Epson Workforce Pro WF-4833 printer without much extra space.
+I bought this one because it checked off all my boxes.
+I wanted one that was just the right size to fit my large Siser Romeo 24" cutter and my new Epson Workforce Pro WF-4833 printer (which is also greatly improving my workflow) printer without much extra space.
 The size couldn't be more perfect.
 And I also wanted one that had an upper shelf that went all the way across the desk but didn't have a support bar in the middle (so it wouldn't get in the way of the cutting mat on the Romeo).
 It also had to be high enough so that I could put my Cricut Maker 4 on the shelf without the Romeo being in the way of the cutting mat for the Cricut.
 And as a bonus, the height is perfect enough that the cutting mat for the Cricut actually rests on the Romeo to help prevent the mat from bending...so I don't have to use my mat extender anymore.
 The desk also has a very large fabric drawer with a shelf above it.
 I keep my bubble mailers in the drawer and store my old lightbox and thermal laminator on the shelf.
-I also have room underneath the desk to store my old laptop desk that I can pull out to stabilize my 12x24" cutting mats for the Romeo so they don't bend (curved mats tend to cause random cuts as it moves across the sheet because the page hits the blade when it isn't flat).
+I have room underneath the desk to store my old laptop desk that I can pull out to stabilize my 12x24" cutting mats for the Romeo so they don't bend (curved mats tend to cause random cuts as it moves across the sheet because the page hits the blade when it isn't flat).
 Next to it I have two 10 gallon trash cans (one for trash and one for recycle).
-This desk also has a fabric cubby on the end that I don't really know what to do with...right now it just has an extra maintenance box for my ET-16650 printer.
+This desk also has a fabric cubby on the end that I don't really know what to do with...right now it just has an extra maintenance box for my ET-16650 printer and extra print cartridges for my WF-4833 printer.

 *post contains Amazon affiliate links